FKnottenbelt/LS_101/109/cheatsheet.md

   defined outside of the method are not accessible from within the method, and local variables defined in the method are not acessible from outside the method
+- A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created